 - Posting secret information, documents of Government, photographs of prohibited place- Punishable for the violation of Officials Secrets Act.

-- Posting copied material on the website- Offence under Copyright Act.
+- Posting copied material on the website- Offence under the Copyright Act.

 Dos and Don’ts on social media:

-Do not share any link with porn sites or like porn material.
+- Do not share any link with porn sites or porn material.